Chart Color Schemes

 Population growth drivers in St Marys are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch's validation, the estimated population of the suburb of St Marys (NSW) was around 15,026 as of Feb 2026.
-This figure reflects an increase of 1,770 people since the 2021 Census, which reported a population of 13,256.
-The change is inferred from AreaSearch's estimated resident population of 14,424 following examination of ABS data released in June 2024 and an additional 390 validated new addresses since the Census date.
-This results in a density ratio of 1,542 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-The suburb's population growth of 13.4% since the 2021 census exceeded that of the SA3 area (6.4%) and the SA4 region, marking it as a growth leader in the region.
-Overseas migration contributed approximately 67.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of St Marys NSW is estimated at around 15,026 as of Feb 2026.
+This reflects an increase of 1,770 people (13.4%) since the 2021 Census, which reported a population of 13,256 people.
+The change is inferred from the resident population of 14,424 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 390 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,542 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The suburb's 13.4% growth since the 2021 census exceeded that of the SA3 area (6.4%), along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 67.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-According to aggregated SA2-level projections, a significant population increase is forecast for the suburb of St Marys (NSW), with an expected expansion of 3,466 persons by 2041, reflecting a gain of 19.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, a significant population increase in the top quartile of national areas is forecast, with the suburb expected to expand by 3,541 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 19.6% in total over the 17 years.

 Frequently Asked Questions - Population